 When I was in my early 20s, I broke my ankle which required surgery.
-For the next six weeks I was housebound because I was unable to drive.
-If it hadn’t been for family and friends who carted me around during this time, I would have experienced isolation from the world.
+For the next six weeks I was housebound because I was disabled and unable to drive.
+If it hadn’t been for family and friends who carted me around during this time, I would have experienced social isolation.

 From young to old, people with temporary or permanent disabilities and unable to drive are isolated from the outside world.
 They rely on people to either come to their home to deliver necessities or to drive them to appointments.

 In recent years, inability to form social connections have been added to the definition of disability.
 This context is important in defining what are disabilities.
 Because of the widening understanding of disability, the statistics reflect a growth in the population of families affected.
 According to the U.S. Census Bureau, one in five people experiences a disability at some point in their lifetime.
 It is perhaps safe to say that at some point across the life span EVERY SINGLE HUMAN BEING will experience at least a temporary disability, either functional or cognitive, making them vulnerable to isolation.